tsunami416604/azure-docs.hu-hu/articles/azure-stack/user/azure-stack-storage-transfer.md

 * A visszatérési érték formátuma `Get-AzureRmStorageAccountKey` verziójában 1.3.0 két tulajdonságokkal rendelkezik: `Key1` és `Key2`, amíg a jelenlegi Azure-verzió a fiók kulcsok tartalmazó tömböt ad vissza.

    ```
-   # This command gets a specific key for a Storage account,
+   # This command gets a specific key for a storage account,
    # and works for Azure PowerShell version 1.4, and later versions.
    (Get-AzureRmStorageAccountKey -ResourceGroupName "RG01" `
    -AccountName "MyStorageAccount").Value[0]

-   # This command gets a specific key for a Storage account,
+   # This command gets a specific key for a storage account,
    # and works for Azure PowerShell version 1.3.2, and previous versions.
    (Get-AzureRmStorageAccountKey -ResourceGroupName "RG01" `
    -AccountName "MyStorageAccount").Key1